fernandocido/python_exercises/README.md

 7. **Merge Two Sorted Linked Lists:** Given two sorted linked lists, merge them into one sorted linked list.

-8. **Find N-th Node from End:** Implement a function to find the n-th node from the end of a linked list.
+8. **Find *n*-th Node from End:** Implement a function to find the n-th node from the end of a linked list.

 ### Stacks